 There is no one right type of living community and many seniors will find some communities actually offer both assisted and independent living options within their community, so that they can adjust to the changing lifestyle needs of each senior.
 Every community is different and every community offers different amenities and varying levels of care.
 The best way to choose which community is the right one is to visit them in person and find a facility that meets the specific needs of the specific senior who needs care.

 One of the best ways to make the right decision about a senior living community is to think about the seniors future needs.
 There are many seniors who are able to live independently when they first move to a community but who may need assistance within the next year or so.
-There are many seniors who will move directly to assisted living, knowing that within several months they will need to take care of some of the services that these communities offer.
+There are also many seniors who will move directly to assisted living, knowing that within several months they will need to take care of some of the services that these communities offer.
 Planning for the future to ensure that seniors have everything they need as they age is one of the smartest ways to make the best choice about any new senior living community.